isaacasensio/aws-labs/s3/restrict-file-types/README.md

 terraform apply -var bucket_name=REPLACE-ME
 ```

-### Checking notifications on file upload
+### Upload file

-1. Upload a new file to the bucket
+1. Upload a new file to the bucket (it will be rejected as it is not a ZIP file)
     ```
     aws s3 cp upload.me s3://REPLACE-ME
     ```
-1. Run the following command to consume the notification from SQS:
+1. Upload a zip file to the bucket.
     ```
-    go run ReceiveMessage.go -q sqs-for-REPLACE-ME-WITH-BUCKET_NAME
+    aws s3 cp upload.me.zip s3://REPLACE-ME
     ```

 ## Tearing down